Rajavinte Makan

-Kannanthanam's 1985 film Aa Neram Alppa Dooram was commercially unsuccessful, jeopardising his career.
-This led him to create his own production company, Sharon Pictures.
+Kannanthanam's 1985 film Aa Neram Alppa Dooram was commercially unsuccessful, which jeopardised his career.
+This led him to create his own production company Sharon Pictures.
 It was shot extensively in and around Ernakulam.
-Filming began in early-1986, and took about one month to complete.
+Filming began in early 1986 and took about one month to complete.
 The film was shot with a relatively small budget compared to films at the time as Kannanthanam was in financial crisis at the time.
-The soundtrack was composed by S. P. Venkatesh, cinematography was handled by Jayanan Vincent, and was edited by K. Sankunni.
+The soundtrack was composed by S. P. Venkatesh, while the cinematography and editing were handled by Jayanan Vincent and K. Sankunni.

-Rajavinte Makan was released on 16 July 1986, and became a commercial success, running for 100 days in theatres.
-It was a turning point in Mohanlal's career, as it catapulted him into superstardom in Kerala.
-It was remade in Tamil as Makkal En Pakkam, and in Kannada as Athiratha Maharatha, with Ambika reprising her role in both the versions.
-It was also remade in Telugu as Ahuthi and in Hindi as Kanwarlal.
+Rajavinte Makan was released on 16 July 1986 and became a turning point in Mohanlal's career as it catapulted him into superstardom in Kerala.
+It was remade in Tamil as Makkal En Pakkam and in Kannada as Athiratha Maharatha.
+Ambika reprised her role in Tamil and Kannada versions.
+It was also remade in Telugu as Aahuthi and in Hindi as Kanwarlal.

 Plot

-The story begins with Krishnadas becoming the Kerala Minister of Home Affairs.
-After college graduation, Krishnadas started working for the crime boss Vincent Gomes.
-But soon, he cheats Gomes to gain favour among the people as well as the party.
-Thus, Krishnadas becomes the Home Affairs Minister of the state and becomes an enemy of Gomes.
-Gomes plans a payback and he successfully manages to do so by manipulating Nancy, an advocate who carries the case of his file which if submitted to the court may lead to imprisonment for several years.
-Gomes realises that Nancy has struggled a lot in life as an orphan and later, a single mother.
-However, because of Gomes's plan, Nancy loses her job.
-Gomes, now remorseful of his actions, makes amends to Nancy and become friends.
-He confesses to Nancy and tells her that he wants to halt all his activities, and asks for her hand in marriage.
-However, Nancy denies telling that she cannot accept anyone else as her husband.
+Vincent Gomes is a notorious gangster who wants to exact revenge against Kerala Home Minister N. Krishnadas as Krishnadas worked with Vincent earlier, but Krishnadas double-crossed Vincent in order to gain favour among the people and the political party.
+Vincent plans a payback and becomes successful after manipulating Adv.
+Nancy, who carries the case of his file which if submitted to the court may lead to imprisonment for several years.

+Vincent learns that Nancy's struggles as an orphan and a single mother.
+Due to Vincent's plan, Nancy loses her job and Vincent, who is remorseful of his actions, makes amends to Nancy and become friends.
+Vincent confesses to Nancy and tells her that he wants to stop his activities and proposes to her.
+However, Nancy denies and tells him that she cannot accept anyone else as her husband.
+Krishnadas goes after Vincent with his political power, where Vincent loses his wealth.

-Krishnadas goes after Gomes with his political power and Gomes ends up losing all his wealth.
-Gomes plans to kill Krishnadas and entrusts the duty to Kumar and Peter, the trusted gangsters of Gomes.
-But Kumar and Peter get killed during the assassination attempt against Krishnadas.
-The loss of his trusted friends makes Gomes extremely violent and vengeful.
-He alone drives towards the guest house where Krishnadas resides, opens fire and kills many policemen and Krishnadas's political aides.
-When he was about to kill Krishnadas, Nancy begs for Krishnadas's life and proclaims that Krishnadas is the father of her child.
-While Gomes stands stunned, cops reach the site and shoot and kill him.
-He dies before Nancy could do anything.
-The story ends as Nancy stares at a picture of Vincent Gomes.
+Vincent plans to kill Krishnadas and entrusts the duty to his trusted friends Kumar and Peter.
+However, Kumar and Peter are killed during the assassination attempt against Krishnadas.
+Enraged, Vincent drives towards Krishnadas' guest house where he kills many policemen and Krishnadas's political aides.
+When Vincent is about to kill Krishnadas, Nancy begs for Krishnadas's life and proclaims that Krishnadas is the father of her child.
+With Vincent being shocked at the revelation, the cops reach the site and shoots Vincent.
+Vincent dies as Nancy rushes to his side, sadly holding his dead body.
+The film ends with Nancy staring at a picture of Vincent Gomes, the most powerful underworld don to have lived.